RedmondLabUCD/Behaviour-aware-clustering-for-offline-policy-learning/README.md

 ### Run experiments
 You can run the experiments by performing:
 ```
-python main.py --exp-name "<name>" --raw-dataset-path "<local path of multi-behaviour dataset>" --save-path "<local path>"
+python main.py --exp-name <name> --raw-dataset-path <local path of multi-behaviour dataset> --save-path <local path>
 ```
-This command only contains a part of the hyperparameters you should set to run the experiments.
-The rest of the
+This command includes only a subset of the hyperparameters required to execute the experiments.
+You can find the remaining hyperparameters in the **main.py** file.

+After the clustering process terminates as convergence, a file **estimated_traj_labels.pkl** will be created in the specified save path.
+This file contains the clustering results as discrete labels, which can then be compared with the ground truth labels for evaluation.

+### Pretrained results
+Our pretrained results can be accessed by following [THIS LINK](https://drive.google.com/drive/folders/1OYTtaq-Y-bH3j030jGdch71eGQoJnkqr?usp=sharing), which contains the tuned hyperparameters, the clustering results, and the trained neural network models.

 ## Cite this work
 ```